blackdenarius307/Board-Games-API-Data-Analysis/README.md

 # Defining Variables:
 1. Mechanics - The style of game play by the players’ prominent action, such as dice rolling or deck building.
 2. Mechanical Complexity - Number of mechanics in a game.
-3. Player Counts - The number of players who participate in the game at the same time.
+3. Player Counts - The number of players who can participate in the game at the same time.

 # Research Questions to Answer:
 	- Have games become more mechanically complex over time?
-		Null- If games have not become more mechanically complex over time, then games from the last 5 years will not have more\
-		mechanics than games from previously.
+		Null- If games have not become more mechanically complex over time, then games from the last 5 years will not have more mechanics than games from previously.
-		Alternate- If games have become more mechanically complex over time, then games from the last 5 years will have more\
-		mechanics than games from previously.
+		Alternate- If games have become more mechanically complex over time, then games from the last 5 years will have more mechanics than games from previously.
-	- Have minimum or maximum player counts shifted considerably?
-		Null-
-		Alternate
+	- Has the prevalence of one player games increased over time?
+		Null- If one player games have not become more prevalent over the last 5 years, then the percentage of games allowing one player will not have increased in the last 5 years.
+		Alternate- If one player games have become more prevalent over the last 5 years, then the percentage of games allowing one player will have increased in the last 5 years.

 # Datasets to Be Used:
 [Board Game Atlas API](https://www.boardgameatlas.com/api/docs)